-The connectivity information for each database server includes four fields of required information and one optional field.
-The group information contains information in only three of its fields.
+- The connectivity information for each database server includes four fields of required information and one field for options. - The group definition contains information in only three of the fields.

-The five fields of connectivity information form one line in the UNIX sqlhosts file.
-On Windows, the database server name is assigned to a key in the SQLHOSTS registry key, and the other fields are values of that key.
-The following table summarizes the fields used for the SQLHOSTS information.
+In the registry, the database server name is assigned to a key in the SQLHOSTS registry key, and the other fields are values of that key.

-UNIX field name Windows field name Description of connectivity information Description of group information dbservername Database server name key or database server group key Database server name Database server group name nettype PROTOCOL Connection type The word group hostname HOST Host computer for the database server No information.
+Field name in the sqlhosts file Field name in the SQLHOSTS registry key Description of connectivity information Description of group information dbservername Database server name key or database server group key Database server name Database server group name nettype PROTOCOL Connection type The keyword group hostname HOST Host computer for the database server No information.
 Use a dash as a placeholder in this field. servicename SERVICE Alias for the port number No information.
-Use a dash as a placeholder in this field. options OPTIONS Options that describe or limit the connection Group options the entries for the database server.
-For information about other entries in the sqlhosts file, see the IBM Informix Enterprise Gateway with DRDA User Manual.
-Related tasks:
+Use a dash as a placeholder in this field. options OPTIONS Options that describe or limit the connection Group options